-This time period is reduced by Average Payment Period for Raw Material.
+This time period is reduced by the Average Payment Period for Raw Materials.
 (Average Payment Period)

 Optimize Investment in Working Capital

-The investment in WC starts from the first activity of buying raw material and the funds become free only after the customer makes the payment.
-We saw that the cash conversion cycle in the above example was 100 days which is close to around 3 months.
-The money that you have borrowed for the smooth running of the operating cycle carries interest cost or you may have your own funds, then it has an opportunity cost.
-Any delay in any of the activities would be costly to the business and directly attack the profit margins.
-There is a great potential for optimizing each activity in the operating cycle and consequently optimize the investment in WC.
+The investment in WC starts from the first activity of buying raw material, and the funds become free only after the customer makes the payment.
+We saw that the cash conversion cycle in the above example was 100 days, close to around 3 months.
+The money you have borrowed for the smooth running of the operating cycle carries interest cost, or you may have your own funds, then it has an opportunity cost.
+Any delay in any activities would be costly to the business and directly attack the profit margins.
+There is a great potential for optimizing each activity in the operating cycle and consequently optimizing the investment in WC.

 Minimize Cost of Working Capital Financing

 There are many ways of financing the WC needs.
-It may be through long-term financing options like equities, long-term debt etc. One can take help of short-term financing options like WC loans, factoring, cash credit, letter of credit etc. The third is to have a combination of both long as well as short-term finance.
-Objective of Working Capital Management also includes balancing of carrying cost of working capital.
+It may be through long-term financing options like equities, long-term debt, etc. One can take the help of short-term financing options like WC loans, factoring, cash credit, letter of credit, etc. The third is to have a combination of both long and short-term finance.
+The objective of Working Capital Management also includes balancing of carrying cost of working capital.

 Working Capital Policy

-Working Capital management is nothing but managing the levels of current assets so as to maximize a firm’s long-run profits.
-There are three types of working capital policies which firm can follow:
+Working Capital management is nothing but managing the levels of current assets to maximize a firm’s long-run profits.
+There are three types of working capital policies that firms can follow:

 Relaxed Policy / Conservative policy

-Relaxed policy is the one where the level of current assets is kept at a very high level.
-The benefit of this policy is that it maintains a very smooth operating cycle, no risk of bankruptcy, etc. The disadvantages are lower asset turnovers and thereby low ROI.
+A relaxed policy is one where the level of current assets is kept at a very high level.
+The benefit of this policy is that it maintains a very smooth operating cycle, no risk of bankruptcy, etc. The disadvantages are lower asset turnovers and, thereby, low ROI.

 Restricted Policy / Aggressive policy

-Restrictive policy is the opposite of Relax or Conservative policy where the level of current assets is kept at the minimum possible level.
+The restrictive policy is the opposite of Relax or Conservative policy, where the level of current assets is kept at the minimum possible level.
 The benefit of this policy is that it maintains very high asset turnover ratios and achieves higher ROI as well.
-The disadvantages accompanied with this policy is the risk of breaking the operating cycle in times of emergencies, the risk of bankruptcy is high.
+The disadvantages of this policy are the risk of breaking the operating cycle in times of emergencies and the high risk of bankruptcy.

-Moderate policy is the policy that sets and level between the relaxed and restricted policy.
-It is neither too relaxed and nor too lean and mean.
-For this policy liquidity and working capital will be more, return on asset and risk of insolvency will be less in comparison to Aggressive policy.
-For this policy liquidity and working capital will be less, return on asset and risk of insolvency will be more in comparison to conservative policy.
+The moderate policy is the policy that sets and levels between the relaxed and restricted policy.
+It is neither too relaxed nor too lean and means.
+For this policy, liquidity and working capital will be more, return on asset, and risk of insolvency will be less in comparison to Aggressive policy.
+For this policy, liquidity and working capital will be less, return on assets, and risk of insolvency will be more than conservative policy.

 Working Capital Financing Policy

 Just above this, we learned how to manage the level of WC.
 Now, when we are clear on what will be the level of WC, it is time to decide how we will fulfill the working capital financing needs.
-There are three most prevalent working capital financing policies.
-These are based on the concept of permanent and temporary WC being financed by long term and short term financing options respectively.
+There are three most prevalent working capital management strategies.
+These are based on the concept of permanent and temporary WC being financed by long-term and short-term financing options respectively.

 Moderate Approach (Maturity Matching)

-Maturity matching approach of working capital financing believes that the maturity of the current asset should match with the maturity of its financing option.
-Like equipment which would last for 10 years, should be financed by a 10 years loan, bond, debenture etc. On the other hand, inventory which would probably sell in 45 days should be financed by a 45-day bank loan.
-The baseline is that fixed assets and permanent working capital should be financed by long-term finances whereas temporary working capital should be financed by short-term or instantaneous financing options.
-This is a very idealistic policy which has certain unreal assumptions like the life of an asset is known exactly in advance and availability of highly flexible financing options in the market.
+The maturity matching approach of working capital financing believes that the maturity of the current asset should match with the maturity of its financing option.
+Like equipment that would last for 10 years, it should be financed by a 10 years loan, bond, debenture, etc. On the other hand, inventory that would probably sell in 45 days should be financed by a 45-day bank loan.
+The baseline is that long-term finances should finance fixed assets and permanent working capital.
+In contrast, temporary working capital should be financed by short-term or instantaneous financing options.
+This is a very idealistic policy with certain unreal assumptions like the life of an asset known exactly in advance and the availability of highly flexible financing options in the market.

 Relatively Aggressive Approach

-The baseline of the relatively aggressive approach of financing is that fixed assets and a part of permanent working capital are financed by long-term finances whereas temporary working capital and remaining permanent working capital is financed by short-term or instantaneous financing options.
-Under an impression that short-term finance is a cheaper to long-term finances, some entrepreneur takes risk of financing a part of fixed assets with short-term financing to achieve improved ROI.
-When a firm finances an equipment having a life of the 10 years by a 1-year bank loan, it can face the problem of liquidity.
-In this case asset does not start generating return, however there is a requirement of repayment of loan.
-It is possible to see turbulent times in 10 years period when the business is in credit problems and bank loan is not renewed.
+The baseline of the relatively aggressive approach of financing is that long-term finances finance fixed assets and a part of permanent working capital.
+In contrast, temporary working capital and remaining permanent working capital are financed by short-term or instantaneous financing options.
+Under the impression that short-term finance is cheaper than long-term finances, some entrepreneur takes the risk of financing a part of fixed assets with short-term financing to achieve improved ROI.
+When a firm finances an equipment having a life of 10 years by a 1-year bank loan, it can face the problem of liquidity.
+In this case, the asset does not start generating a return.
+However, there is a requirement for repayment of loans.
+It is possible to see turbulent times in 10 years period when the business is in credit problems, and bank loan is not renewed.
 At this time, the business may have to face bankruptcy.

-Conservative approach is a risk-free approach for financing working capital.
-The baseline of this approach is that long-term sources of funds finance fixed assets, permanent working capital and a part of temporary working capital and short-term sources of funds finances the remaining part of the temporary working capital.
-With this approach, there are rare chances of falling prey to bankruptcy issues.
+A Conservative approach is a risk-free approach for financing working capital.
+The baseline of this approach is that long-term sources of funds finance fixed assets, permanent working capital, and a part of temporary working capital, and short-term sources of funds finance the remaining part of the temporary working capital.
+There are rare chances of falling prey to bankruptcy issues with this approach.

-In general terms always a company should follow moderate policy or it may follow conservative policy.
+In general terms, always a company should follow a moderate policy, or it may follow a conservative policy.
 Following aggressive policy is always very risky.